-- In order to guarantee an appropriate level of protection and security of national cyberspace, Member States should ensure an efficient institutional framework, based on multi-agency approach, and involving well-functioning cooperation between all relevant stakeholders involved in cyber-security, including the private sector. - In line with the NIS Directive, Member States who have not yet done so, should establish a national CERT.
-In order to ensure a high level of cyber security, Member States should consider vesting governmental CERTs with functions allowing them to act as central points of coordination of other CERTs and stakeholders involved in the prevention of cyber threats and in the response to cyber-security incidents. - For this purpose, Member States should also consider tasking governmental CERTs with the collection and analysis of cyber incidents, develop their ability to respond to threats and early-warning software systems and provide dedicated training on cybercrime and cybersecurity. - In line with the NIS Directive, Member States who have not yet done so should introduce into their national law the obligation for the entire private sector to report without delay cyber-attack incidents having a significant impact on the continuity of essential services to the LEAs. - Member States are encouraged to participate in the EMPACT Cyber-attacks platform as well as in European and worldwide networks of CERTs.
+- In order to guarantee an appropriate level of protection and security of national cyberspace, Member States should ensure an efficient institutional framework, based on a multi-agency approach, and involving well -functioning cooperation between all relevant stakeholders involved in cyber-security, including, where appropriate, the private sector. - In line with the NIS Directive, Member States who have not yet done so, should establish a national CSIRT.
+In order to ensure a high level of cyber security, Member States should consider vesting governmental CSIRTs with functions allowing them to act as central points of coordination of other CSIRTs and stakeholders involved in the prevention of cyber threats and in the response to cyber-security incidents. - For this purpose, Member States should also consider tasking governmental CSIRTs with the collection and analysis of cyber incidents, develop their ability to respond to threats and early-warning software systems and provide dedicated training on cybercrime and cybersecurity. - In line with the NIS Directive, Member States shall ensure that operators of essential services notify without undue delay cyber incidents having a significant impact on the continuity of essential services they provide. - Member States are encouraged to participate in the EMPACT Cyber-attacks actions as well as in CSIRTs network as provided by the NIS directive, and other such networks, where appropriate.